-Using the top popup menus, you can filter the display to only display jobs with a given workflow status, submitter, or job status.
+Using the top drop-down menus, you can filter the display to only display jobs with a given submitter, workflow status, or job status.
 In a hierarchical view you can expand the detail view to display the component tasks of each job in the workflow and their status.

+The order of jobs or tasks can be sorted by clicking any of the column headings.
+Click once to reverse the order and again to restore the original order.
 Note that if you have specified two-pass encoding, Episode cycles the progress bar twice-once for each pass.

-To stop, pause, resume, delete, or reprioritize:
+To stop, pause, resume:

 The Status window lets you control encoding on the node.
-In the lower left corner there are Stop and Pause buttons for both workflows and jobs.
+In the lower left corner there are Stop and Pause buttons.
 They only affect the currently selected workflow/job.
 You can also use the context menu (right click) to pause, resume, or stop the selected workflow/job (or delete the selected workflow).